Swingbrow

-Swingbrow (sometimes written Swing Brow) is a hamlet near to Chatteris, Cambridgeshire lying alongside the Forty Foot Drain built by Vermuyden.
+Swingbrow (sometimes written as Swing Brow) is a hamlet near to Chatteris, Cambridgeshire lying alongside the Forty Foot Drain built by Vermuyden.
 A Neolithic (4000 BC to 2201 BC) "perforated object" was discovered on the site, but the current buildings on the site are largely modern.

 The hamlet formerly had a pub, the Ram Inn, which is now a residence, and a saddlery, now demolished.
 No official signs denote the hamlet because it is not safe to install these on the banks of the drain.
 The hamlet comprises two roads (droves); First Drove and Second Drove.